arcas59/super-asteroids-super-spacewar/en/ch7.md

   awake() {
     // Starting life to 3
     this.lifes = Ships.startLife;
+    // Set true to alive status
+    this.alive = true;
     // Starting score to 0
     this.score = Ships.startScore;
     // Starting speed movement on x and y axis to 0